 Duran then re-established himself as a major attraction with a surprisingly one-sided win over Moore in front of an exultant crowd at Madison Square Garden.
 And seated ringside was one Marvelous Marvin Hagler who jumped through the ropes the second the bout ended to congratulate the new champion.
 As he did, Hagler had one fact on his mind: he could make more money dancing with Roberto Duran than he had earned in his previous 61 bouts put together.

 Bob Arum also liked the idea.
 Hagler vs Duran, two ring legends, going head-to-head for the middleweight title was a sure-fire box office hit.
 The deal saw Marvin guaranteed $5 million, Duran $1.5, with royalties adding substantially to both purses.
 At long last, Hagler had the kind of big payday he had been searching for, a check with all the zeros that redeems the pain and grind of a long career in the fight game.

 But while the participants gleefully signed the contracts and set about promoting the big event, the fight crowd was less enthusiastic.
 Having two champions and Hall of Famers squaring off sounded great, but the simple fact was virtually all the boxing experts gave Roberto, at best, an extremely slim chance of winning.
+Hagler vs Duran was a big fight, no question, but at the same time it had little of the customary “superfight” electricity.
 Marvelous Marvin was younger, bigger, stronger, more powerful and possessed a granite chin to boot.
-Duran, a lightweight in his prime, would have been hard pressed to defeat the middleweight top contenders, let alone one of the most lethal battlers in the division’s history.
-While legions of impassioned “Manos de Piedra” fans celebrated his second coming and cheered him on as he prepared for this historic challenge, everyone else had great difficulty seeing how he posed a serious threat to the champion.
+Duran, a lightweight in his prime, would have been hard-pressed to defeat the middleweight top contenders, let alone one of the most lethal battlers in the division’s history.
+While legions of impassioned “Manos de Piedra” fans celebrated his second coming and cheered him on as he prepared for this historic challenge, everyone else had difficulty seeing how he posed a serious threat to the champion.